 S. Michael Houdmann, the answer man behind Got Questions, teaches a license for immorality.
-While it might be true that S. Michael Houdmann has supplied thousands of answers to diverse questions, that doesn’t mean his answers are always Biblically sound or spiritually wholesome, especially when related to various salvation issues.
+While it might be true that S. Michael Houdmann has supplied thousands of answers to diverse questions, that doesn't mean his answers are always Biblically sound or spiritually wholesome, especially when related to various salvation issues.
 I assure you, from the perspective of the Bible, they are not!
-(Many cults, including the Jehovah’s Witnesses, Church of Christ, etc. can answer questions too, but often supplies a wrong answer too!)
+(Many cults, including the Jehovah's Witnesses, Church of Christ, etc. can answer questions also, but often supply a wrong answer too!)

 Got Questions (S. Michael Houdmann) Is NOT A Sound Source

 In brief, Got Questions is a very influential and answer-giving once saved always saved group, which has undoubtedly misinformed thousands of precious souls seeking God's truth.
 Got Questions misleading answers regarding salvation issues are spiritual poison sprinkled throughout its ministry.

 Besides proclaiming/defending once saved always saved, Got Questions also denies repentance to be turning from sins (“What is repentance and is it necessary for salvation?”), the exact opposite of what Jesus taught it to be!
 NOTE: Jesus said the Ninevites repented at the preaching of Jonah (Mt.
 12:41) and Jonah 3:10 shows the Ninvites turned from their sins.
 Hence, turning from sin is what Jesus said repentance is!
 End of discussion.
 S. Michael Houdmann is therefore wrong about how to come to initial salvation (get born again)!
 He deserves the Skull and Crossbones Award just for that, but there is more.QUESTIONS For Got Questions